Audiofool934/Welcome-to-the-Machine/notes/prequisite/3-probability-theory.md

 ---

-You are absolutely right!
-Joint, marginal, and conditional distributions are fundamental concepts that build upon the single-variable distributions and are crucial for understanding relationships between multiple random variables, which is ubiquitous in machine learning.

-Let's insert a new section for these and then adjust the subsequent sections.

----

 #### g.
 Joint, Marginal, and Conditional Distributions

 So far, we've focused on single random variables.
 However, in most real-world scenarios and machine learning problems, we deal with **multiple random variables** simultaneously.
 We need tools to describe their collective behavior and interdependencies.